AEB-labs/Java-application-exercise/docs/en/submit.md

 ## Git clone / import

-Create a pull request from `dev` to `main` in your repository and add us as a reviewer (for repositories on GitHub, see the [GitHub template](#template)).
+Create a pull request from `dev` to `main` in your repository and add us as reviewer (for repositories on GitHub, see the [GitHub template](#template)).
 If you have forgotten to work on `dev`, send us a link with the comparison (compare / diff).
 Alternatively, you can send us your project as a ZIP file.

 <a name="zip"></a>

 ## ZIP export

-If you downloaded the code as a ZIP file, you can put your source code back into a ZIP file and email it to us.
+If you have downloaded the code as a ZIP file, you can put your source code back into a ZIP file and email it to us.